jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarm.md

 You can now modify the settings for this alarm.

+{% include note.html content="You cannot modify the Factory Settings Template.
+If you cannot see an option to clear Factory Settings then you are browsing the Factory Settings Template.
+To modify the settings for this alarm, close this dialog and select either a Spotlight Connection or a different template from the Configure | Alarms dialog." %}

 ## Disable this alarm

 When selected this alarm will not be raised again for the connection / template selected on the Configure \| Alarms dialog.